kchavez05/boulder-co-health/README.md

 ## Presentation
-Below is the Google slide presentation, which is embeded in the website.
-Our actual website will serve the purpose of this presentation by narrating the story, hand on of our analysis.
+Below is the Google slide presentation, which is embedded in the website.
+Our actual website will be used in our presentation as an interactive means of experiencing the narrative of our analysis.

 ![img](https://github.com/kchavez05/boulder-co-health/blob/dev/Images/presentation-1.JPG)
 ![img](https://github.com/kchavez05/boulder-co-health/blob/dev/Images/presentation-2.JPG)